Register for Classes Online

-Sienna Ranch Social Group is specifically designed for children ages 7-12 with special needs who are looking for a unique opportunity to participate in age-appropriate activities, hands-on learning, animal interaction, hiking, group games and social reciprocity activities at our 21 acre Ranch in the hills of Lafayette.
+Sienna Ranch SEED Social Groups are specifically designed for children with special needs who are looking for a unique opportunity to participate in age-appropriate activities, hands-on learning, animal interaction, hiking, group games and social reciprocity activities at our 21 acre Ranch in the hills of Lafayette.
 We always strive to find innovative, fun and effective ways to tie in all of our lessons to life on the Ranch.
 The Social Group aims to leave all students with a positive association with each other, the Ranch, our animals and our environment.

 NOTE ON AIDES: Sienna Ranch asks that if your student has a 1:1 behavioral aide that they attend together (extra support in this outdoor classroom sets students up for success!)

 NOTE: Our curriculum is designed so that students can choose to enroll in one session at a time, or many sessions.